-In November, Balenciaga dropped its holiday ad campaign featuring children holding teddy bears in bondage harnesses and costumes.
+Here is what happened: Last November, Balenciaga dropped its holiday ad campaign featuring children holding teddy bears in bondage harnesses and costumes.
 (The BDSM accessories were also on the runway at Balenciaga’s show at Paris Fashion Week.)
-The backlash against the images has been swift, with the hashtag #cancelBalenciaga trending across Twitter and TikTok and many accusing the brand and its creative director, Demna, of condoning pedophilia and child exploitation.
+The backlash against the images was swift, with the hashtag #cancelBalenciaga trending across Twitter and TikTok and many accusing the brand and its creative director, Demna, of condoning pedophilia and child exploitation.
 In a separate ad that dropped later that month, a bag from the fashion house’s collaboration with Adidas was photographed atop copies of what appear to be documents from the Supreme Court case United States v.
 Williams, a ruling that upheld the PROTECT Act, which increased federal protections against child pornography.
 Both campaigns quickly became a conservative talking point and sparked conspiracy theories.

 Here’s what to know about the controversy.

 Balenciaga has apologized for the ads featuring teddy bears.